markphilpot/markphilpot_com_gatsby/content/blog/2021/04_anime_spring_first/index.md

 ![](banners/eternity.jpg "ew1920")

-From the mangaka that gave us [Koe no Katachi (A Silent Voice)]() (one of my favorite manga of all time with a fantastic film adaption) comes a story a bit more out of this world but with a lot of the same emotional gut punches.
+From the mangaka that gave us [Koe no Katachi (A Silent Voice)](https://anilist.co/manga/85135/Koe-no-Katachi/) (one of my favorite manga of all time with a fantastic [film](https://anilist.co/anime/20954/Koe-no-Katachi/) adaption) comes a story a bit more out of this world but with a lot of the same emotional gut punches.
 This was my most anticipated of the season and the opening episode didn't disappoint.
 I'm not caught up on the manga and it's been long enough since I read it that I believe most of this season will be full of great surprises.

 ### [Ijiranaide, Nagatoro-san (Don't Toy With Me, Miss Nagatoro)](https://anilist.co/anime/120697)

 ![](banners/nagatoro1.jpg "ew1920")

 As an adaption of the manga, the first episode was really good -- the expressions of Nagatoro are really epic and I can see them supplying a lot of memes this season.
 That being said, I'm not sure I'll stick around for the entire season.
 The issue I have with this sort of story is there rarely is any room for evolution -- essentially replaying the same joke over and over.
-[Uzaki-chan]() from a few seasons ago had the same issue (and there are a lot of similarities *senpai*).
+[Uzaki-chan](https://anilist.co/anime/115113/Uzakichan-wa-Asobitai/) from a few seasons ago had the same issue (and there are a lot of similarities *senpai*).

 ### [Tokyo Revengers](https://anilist.co/anime/120120)

 ![](banners/tokyo.jpg "ew1920")

-Deliquents meets [Erased]().
+Delinquents meets [Erased](https://anilist.co/anime/21234/Boku-dake-ga-Inai-Machi/).
 The first episode doesn't give us enough of the time travel ground rules to figure out what kind of show it will be, but my interest is definitely piqued.
 I do have to ask however -- why middle school?
 It's going to be a bit hard to take it seriously if they really dive hard into the delinquent angle.

 ### [Hige wo Soru.
 Soshite Joshikousei wo Hirou.
 (Higehiro: After Being Rejected, I Shaved and Took in a High School Runaway)](https://anilist.co/anime/114232)

 ![](banners/higehiro.jpg "ew1920")

-On the outset, I worry that this is another "weird but seemingly wholesome" on the outside but then goes into *must drop now* [Usagi Drop]() territory.
+On the outset, I worry that this is another "weird but seemingly wholesome" on the outside but then goes into *must drop now* [Usagi Drop](https://anilist.co/anime/10162/Usagi-Drop/) territory.
 However, looking around at posts from manga readers, it looks like it remains "wholesome" just with some drama thrown in.
 Hopefully that remains true (can never be 100% sure but I think I will give it chance).

 ### [Zombie Land Saga: Revenge](https://anilist.co/anime/110733)

 ![](banners/revenge.jpg "ew1920")

-The [first season]() was my gateway drug into the world of idol shows.
+The [first season](https://anilist.co/anime/103871/Zombie-Land-Saga/) was my gateway drug into the world of idol shows.
 I love the music and the wackiness of being zombies was a fantastic twist on the genre.
 I was really looking forward to *Revenge* when it was announced.
 Would we get the backstories we missed in the first season?

 Unfortunately, the first episode left me with a very lackluster impression.
 I don't know if it was the focus on the manager (though that probably contributed significantly), but I was just so-so on this episode on start to finish.
 Hopefully the music hooks me like the first season and there is more focus on the girls' backstories going forward.